No. 1 South Carolina pounds Vandy 95-44 for 19th straight

-Harris had five points and LeLe Grissett four in South Carolina’s 17-0 run By the time Henderson hit a short jumper in the final minute, the Gamecocks were up 30-10 and cruised to their 12th straight victory over Vanderbilt.
+Harris had five points and Grissett four in South Carolina’s big run By the time Henderson hit a short jumper in the final minute, the Gamecocks were up 30-10.

 Vanderbilt missed its final eight shots of the quarter and committed four turnovers during South Carolina’s run.